-If you are interested in seeing if scleral lenses are right for you, our staff at Norwalk Vision Scleral Lens and Keratoconus Center help patients from all over Norwalk or Weston, Connecticut.
-Dr. David Folman and Dr. Arkin will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Norwalk Vision Scleral Lens and Keratoconus Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Norwalk and Weston, Connecticut, and Dr. David Folman and Dr. Martin Arkin will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision

 Our patients report comfort as the most prominent feature of the scleral lens.
 Throughout the fitting process, we survey our patients on how the lenses feel, and not surprisingly, the usual feedback we get is “fine” or “I can’t feel them at all”.

 Traditional contact lenses are much smaller, typically 9 -10 mm in diameter.
 With each blink, the contact lens moves a bit over the cornea and the lid tends to roll over the edge of the lens as well.
 Many patients report being unable to wear them for more than a few hours at a time due to the discomfort.

 The scleral lens, on the other hand, is larger in diameter and spreads its weight over a much greater, less sensitive area so that when you blink the eyelid doesn’t catch the edge of the lens.
 Because the lens sits firmly on the eye, it offers more stable vision than traditional lenses.
 Moreover, having the lens vault over the cornea protects it from any abrasion caused by blinking or external irritants.
 It is made up of highly oxygen permeable materials and provides a soothing bath of artificial tears that refresh the ocular surface.
 Scleral lenses not only improve comfort but make for more stable vision.

 Who is a Good Candidate for Scleral Lenses?